-The Company has made specific allocations towards supply of Medical related equipment's like fowler beds, Ambulance, Digital X-Ray Machine etc. to provide timely and affordable healthcare for a large section of society belonging to humble backgrounds.
-Other interventions include supporting and providing Therapy related equipment and machines for children with disabilities to facilitate their education.
-Further Company has provided modified school bus to Non-Governmental Organizations (NGOs) which cater to disabled students travel from their respective homes to the centers.
+The Company has made specific allocations towards supply of medical support to provide timely and affordable healthcare to destitute women.
+Other interventions include support for classroom construction, students' education material like books, stationery, school dress for underprivileged students and also running cost of the school like salary, electricity bill, internet bill etc. Further Company has provided modified school bus to Non-Governmental Organizations (NGOs) which cater to disabled/ marginalized students for traveling from their respective homes to the centers/ school.
 The interventions during the year epitomize the conviction of the Company to serve and empower the needy communities and in turn help them also to contribute towards the development of the nation.